 Tiplasty may be better suited to the technology, but it will still take years for this or any other new option to be fully understood and tested.
 There are also many intricacies involved in rhinoplasty surgery (related to breathing and aesthetics) that likely can’t be replicated with a non-surgical option.

 For now, patients are best off enlisting the expertise of a board certified plastic surgeon and choosing proven-effective procedures.

 Dr. Parker is a well-known rhinoplasty surgeon in New Jersey, and he and his dedicated team routinely adopt new technologies to help patients get the results they want while minimizing rhinoplasty downtime.
 We even have a Rapid Recovery Program to help you experience swift and smooth post-op healing.

 We love to answer questions and have imaging software so you can preview your new nose as well as consider related options such as chin enhancement.
-Our Paramus plastic surgery office serves Ridgewood and Hackensack, NJ, and beyond, so contact us online to request a free consultation or call us at (201) 967-1212 to schedule an appointment.
+Our Paramus plastic surgery office serves Ridgewood and Hackensack, NJ, and beyond, so contact us online to request a personal consultation or call us at (201) 967-1212 to schedule an appointment.
 We’ll help you understand all of your options.